 6.)
-Lay out the outfits so you can see what they look like next to each other.
+Lay the outfits out so you can see what they look like next to each other.
 It’s the best way to ensure you’re happy with how it looks!
-Also, clothing often looks a bit different in person then when you order online.
+Also, clothing often looks a bit different in person than when you order online.

 7.)
 Opt for classic pieces over trendy.
 You’ll want to look back at these photos and focus on the time you had as a family, not on how awful your sweater was that you can’t believe you ever bought.
 We’ve all been there!

 8.)
 Be mindful of your location.
 Taking photos in front of pink flowers?
 Try to avoid wearing pinks.
 You don’t want to blend in with and/or compete with the background.

 9.)
 Comfort is key.
 Especially if you have kids.
 I can tell you from experience that if they are cold they will not be happy.
 Hence G’s face in some of our photos 🙂 Walking on the beach?
 Make sure they have the right shoes.
 Is it snowing?
 Be sure you have gloves, hats, etc.!

 10.)
 Think about what you will be using the photos for.
 Are you just planning to save them on your computer to look back at?
 Or do you plan to display them in your home?

 If you plan to hang/display them in your home I suggest taking your personal style/decor into account.
 For example, our house is all white and grey with a very distinct style.
 If we were to take photos with a bright yellow or red color scheme they would probably stick out like a sore thumb once hung on the wall.